regexident/swift-evolution-modify-value/Proposal.md

 Important: Unlike the `subscript` equivalents this API will ALWAYS insert a value on mutation regardless of whether the value's type is a `struct`/`enum` or `class`, predictably.

+A possible implementation for these methods on `Dictionary` might simply call the `modify` subscript accessor of the dictionary.

 ### Adding `.modifyElement(…)` to `MutableCollection`

 We propose adding the following API to `MutableCollection`: